WenjianYu/randQB_auto/README.md

 # randQB_auto
-randomized QB factorization for fixed-precision low-rank matrix approximation.
+Randomized QB factorization for fixed-precision low-rank matrix approximation.

 This package includes Matlab codes for the randQB_EI and randQB_FP algorithms.
 They are efficient randomized algorithms for the fixed-precision low-rank matrix